 The majority of respondents were supportive of DCP 114.
 One respondent explained that they were supportive of the CP but noted that users of the distribution system should have agreed capacities that are appropriate to their demand, so that they pay for their fair use of the system and a fair amount for connection to the system.
 It should not fall upon the general population of users to pay for reinforcements required as a result of specific users over utilising their capacity.

-The Working Group noted that the Electricity Connection Charges Regulations (ECCR) will give DNOs rights to do retrospective charging in respect of physical works taking place.
-Changes to the NTC make reference to the charges having to be those contained within the connection charging methodology statement.
+The Working Group noted that the Electricity Connection Charges Regulations (ECCR) would give DNOs rights around retrospective charging in respect of physical works taking place.
+The proposed changes to the NTC made reference to the charges having to be those contained within the connection charging methodology statement.
 The Working Group agreed that text being added to the NTC merely restates the existing rights of DNOs.